rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

 ### :material-monitor-arrow-down-variant: Installation procedure

-The installation of Nerd Fonts in Rocky Linux is done entirely from the command line thanks to the implementation of the procedure provided by the project repository [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts), the procedure uses *git* to retrieve the required fonts and *fc-cache* for their configuration.
+The installation of Nerd Fonts in Rocky Linux is done entirely from the command line thanks to the implementation of the procedure provided by the project repository [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts).
+The procedure uses *git* to retrieve the required fonts and *fc-cache* for their configuration.

 !!!
 Note